 This was the Tories’ brilliant slogan for the 2005 election.
 As it turned out, we weren’t thinking what they were thinking, unless they too were thinking, why have we picked Michael Howard as our leader?

 Indeed, half the time we didn’t know what the Tories were thinking.
 Why had they replaced the unelectable William Hague with the even more unelectable Iain Duncan Smith in 2001?
-Surely the worst opposition leader of all time, they chose him over the comparatively brilliant Ken Clarke ad Michael Portillo.
+Surely the worst opposition leader of all time, they chose him over the comparatively brilliant Ken Clarke and Michael Portillo.
 In another eccentric decision, Michael Howard was chosen – unopposed – as Tory leader in 2003.
-Howard had been an unmitigated disaster as Home Secretary under Major and had actually come last in the Tory leadership contest in 1997 behind the likes of Peter Lilley and John Redwood.
+Howard had been an unmitigated disaster as Home Secretary under Major and had actually come last in the Tory leadership contest in 1997 even behind the likes of Peter Lilley and John Redwood.

 The Tories managed to be wrong on the key issue of the day too: the Iraq War.
 They were even keener to go in than Blair was.
-Like many people I was opposed because a) Iraq had nothing to do with September 11th b) the Bush administration seemed to have sinister reasons of their own for going in and c) they seemed to have little plan on what to do afterwards.
+Like many people I was opposed because a) Iraq had nothing to do with September 11th b) the Bush administration seemed to have sinister reasons of their own for going in and c) they seemed to have little plan for what to do afterwards.

-I even took part in the London February 15th 2003 anti-war march or at least the first half of it, abandoning it along with one of my friends to go to Pizza Hut (this isn’t mentioned in Ian McEwan’s novel Saturday). i felt guilty over this at the time but I’m reasonably now satisfied now that the war would still have gone ahead had we completed the march.
+I even took part in the London February 15th 2003 anti-war march or at least the first half of it, abandoning it along with one of my friends to go to Pizza Hut (this isn’t mentioned in Ian McEwan’s novel Saturday).
+I felt guilty over this at the time but I’m reasonably now satisfied now that the war would still have gone ahead had we completed the march.

 I did a few Labour-y things during my 2001-04 stint in Peterborough.
-I met the former Foreign Secretary Robin Cook, went to see Tony Benn (then just retired as an MP) and was interviewed for a position to run the campaign of Peterborough MP Helen Clark (she would lose to Tory Stewart Jackson in 2005, the exact opposite of the 2001 result).
+I met the former Foreign Secretary Robin Cook, went to see Tony Benn doing a talk (then just retired as an MP) and was interviewed for a position to run the campaign of Peterborough MP Helen Clark (she would lose to Tory Stewart Jackson in 2005, the exact opposite of the 2001 result).

 Despite all this, I seriously considered voting Liberal Democrat.
 Only the facts that Helen Clark had voted against the war and the fact that my voting Lib Dem could help the pro-war Jackson win swayed me.

-At any rate, I was not in Peterborough but in Portsmouth in 2005 at the very end of a six month Magazine Journalism course at Highbury College.
-I’d been reviewing films and DVDs for Peterborough-based free magazine ESP and had had more work since doing the course contributing to SFX magazine, the Charles and Camilla royal wedding edition of Radio Times, several local mags and (bizarrely for me) a sports journal.
+At any rate, I was not in Peterborough but in Portsmouth in 2005, at the very end of a six month Magazine Journalism course at Highbury College.
+I’d been reviewing films and DVDs for Peterborough-based free magazine ESP and had had more work since doing the course contributing to SFX magazine, the Charles and Camilla Royal Wedding edition of Radio Times, several local mags and (bizarrely for me) a sports journal.
 I was 28 years old and finally seemed to have worked out what I wanted to do.

 The day after the election was actually the day of my Public Affairs exam on politics and government.
 It was a bizarre dilemma.
 Were my interests best served by more revision and an early night or by watching the election results?
 In the end, I did both.
 The only campaign activity I witnessed was a local debate between the local candidates.
 The UKIP man had been by far the most entertaining.
 Portsmouth’s outgoing Labour MP Syd Rapston was a slow-witted man best known for being duped by Chris Morris’s satire Brass Eye into publicly condemning the “made-up drug” Cake.